stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 include versions of Windows PowerShell and the [Integrated Script Environment](https://technet.microsoft.com/en-us/library/dd315244.aspx) (ISE) for editing PowerShell scripts.
 Windows 10 and Windows Server 2016 provide Windows PowerShell 5.1.

+> ISE is no longer developed.
 Microsoft now recommend that you use Visual Studio Code for writing PowerShell code, rather than ISE.

 To install the latest version of PowerShell 5 on older Windows systems, install the Windows Management Framework (WMF).
 WMF is a package of the latest version